raspberrypilearning/weather-station-guide/build.md

    ![](images/build_16.jpg)

-1. To power your Raspberry Pi, you could use a standard 5V power supply or the Power Over Ethernet (POE) kit, which is included.
+1. To power your Raspberry Pi, you could use a standard 5V power supply or the power over Ethernet (PoE) kit, which is included.

    ![](images/build_17.jpg)

-1. Connect an Ethernet cable (not included) to the two POE adaptors.
+1. Connect an Ethernet cable (not included) to the two PoE adaptors.
 Plug the power supply into the appropriate adaptor.

    ![](images/build_18.jpg)